-Insert the projections on the front of the seat into the seat holders and push down on the seat at the rear.
+Fit the slot in the seat onto the projection on the front cowling, insert the projections on the front of the seat into the seat holders, and then push on the seat at the rear.

 Make sure that the seat is securely fitted.